 Nature is a precious commodity.
-Apart from our world-famous chocolate and the versatile Swiss army knife, it is an important trademark of Switzerland.
+Apart from the world-famous Swiss chocolate and the versatile Swiss army knife, it is an important trademark of Switzerland.

 Who doesn't think of snow-covered mountains, green meadows with grazing cows, or sparkling mountain lakes when he - or she - dreams of the small confederation in the Alps?